Meet Our 2017 Board of Directors

 Naaman Gambill is from Terre Haute, IN where growing up on a small family farm he participated in 4-H and the local Farmers Market, along with tending the family’s chickens, pigs, and bees.
 This rural upbringing has provided transferable lessons of sustainability and locality, which Naaman has been able to impart to Chicagoans.
 First as a high school teacher, and then as Garfield Park Conservatory Alliance’s, “Greening Programs Coordinator” where he was able to further pass on urban agricultural endeavors, namely gardening and beekeeping to residents on the Westside.

-Naaman currently serves as the Head Beekeeper and Partner for Westside Bee Boyz LLC and is also launching The Hive: Chicago’s Beekeeping Supply Store.
+Most recently, Naaman launched The Hive: Chicago’s Beekeeping Supply Store.
 When not outside playing with bees, he can be found practicing his homemade charcuterie skills to varying levels of success, playing rugby to the consternation of his family, or fishing.